fjarri/reikna/doc/source/cluda.rst

 CLUDA is the foundation of the tigger.
 It provides unified access to basic features of CUDA and OpenCL, such as memory operations, compilation and so on.
 It can also be used by itself, if you want to write GPU API-independent programs and happen to need the small subset of GPU API.
+The terminology is borrowed from OpenCL, since it is a more general API.

 Root level interface
 --------------------